- Login to use our Library services

 UNE faculty place course-related materials on reserve to supplement required course readings or activities.
-Reserve items are identified as Biddeford Campus Reserve or Portland Campus Reserve items and can be searched by professor's name or course name.
+Reserve items are identified as Biddeford Campus Reserve or Portland Campus Reserve and can be searched by course name or professor's name.
 Reserves can be checked out for two hours but must not leave the library.

 What is "Library Use Only"?